trychlos/pwix-accounts-ui/README.md

     Defaults to none.

+- `withExternalMessager`

+    Whether the caller provides a `Forms.Messager` instance and the corresponding UI component, defaulting to `false`.

+    When set, **and** the packages `pwix:forms` and `pwix:typed-message` are present, **and** a `checker` ReactiveVar is present in the data context, then the error messages will be sent to the provided checker, instead of being managed by this `pwix:accounts-ui` package.

 ### Messages sendable to acUserLogin

 Besides of initial configuration options, the behavior of the `acUserLogin` template may be controlled